FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-01.md

 In practice two rates with distinct PLRs are commonly used for packet throughput measurements of NFV systems: Non Drop Rate (NDR) with PLR=0 and Partial Drop Rate (PDR) with PLR>0.
-The rest of this document describes MLRsearch for NDR and PDR.
-If needed, MLRsearch can be adapted to discover more throughput rates with different pre-defined PLRs.
+The rest of this document describes MLRsearch with NDR and PDR pair as an example.

-Similarly to other throughput search approaches like binary search, MLRsearch is effective for SUTs/DUTs with PLR curve that is continuously flat or increasing with growing offered load.
-It may not be as effective for SUTs/DUTs with abnormal PLR curves.
+Similarly to other throughput search approaches like binary search, MLRsearch is effective for SUTs/DUTs with PLR curve that is non-decreasing with growing offered load.
+It may not be as effective for SUTs/DUTs with abnormal PLR curves, although it will always converge to some value.

 MLRsearch relies on traffic generator to qualify the received packet stream as error-free, and invalidate the results if any disqualifying